kcl-tscm/LoDiS/README.md

 ## Example
-A rapid 100K/ns melting simulation of an Ag 147 atom icosahedron is readily available with the use of the provided files in the **example_input_files** directory.
+A rapid 100K/ns melting simulation of an Au 147 atom icosahedron is readily available with the use of the provided files in the **example_input_files** directory.

 Edit the paths to the for Ag147.xyz and Ag_Ag.pot files before running the simulation:
 ```